Windsor Castle – a name that conjures up the magic of Kings, Queens, damsels in distress, charging knights, and possibly a dragon or two.

 The huge Round Tower of the castle is an imposing structure within a reclaimed moat.
 Today some of the moat space has been given over to gardens.
 It always thrills me thinking of how the Round Tower would have looked in the past with archers on the battlements.
 The Round Tower is made of stone from nearby Bagshot Heath and erected by Henry II in 1170.

 Changing the Guard is a colorful spectacle that takes place within the castle grounds.
+This alone makes the day trip to Windsor Castle from London memorable.
 The ‘Guards’ have had the privilege of guarding the monarch from 1660.
 Though the familiar Red Uniformed Household Troops usually carry this out, sometimes this privilege is extended to other regiments of the British Army.

 The guards are not purely ceremonial as most of the guards will have seen action overseas.
 The Windsor Castle guard forms up outside the Guardroom and then the new Guard arrives from Windsor town preceded by a merry drum or pipe band and the handover of duties including the changing of sentries takes place.